Baked grapefruit? I was skeptical, but I gave it a try. And I am quite pleased to report I loved this breakfast. Or desert. Which I ate for breakfast.

 - When ready to bake, preheat the oven to 350 degrees F. Bake for 30 minutes, covering with foil if the top becomes too brown.

 - After the initial 30 minutes of baking, sprinkle the topping over the brunch bread and return to the oven for an additional 20-30 minutes.
 Again, cover the dish with foil if the top becomes too brown.
-When done, all liquid will have been absorbed and the bread pudding will appear firm (not jiggly).
+When done, all liquid will have been absorbed and the bread pudding will appear firm.

-- Allow the hot dish to sit for 10 minutes before serving warm, or serve at room temperature.
+- Allow the hot dish to sit for 10 minutes before serving warm or allow to fully cool and serve at room temperature.